Complications of pregnancy: Anemia

+Anemia is a globally recognized pregnancy complication and is a condition with a low hemoglobin level in one of the trimesters.
+Such physiological modifications are more pronounced among individuals who suffer from undernutrition as well as chronic diseases associated with hemoglobin rehoming, like sickle cell anemia.
+Prevention of anemia during pregnancy is complicated and is often treated by a team effort of dietary supplementation, iron therapy, and continuous assessment of mother and fetal indices in a multidisciplinary approach.
+As an additional measure, emphasis is placed on the astute determination of the respective triggering points, and the application of optimal prenatal care to better maternal and fetal outcome.

-Levels of hemoglobin are lower in the third trimesters.
+Levels of hemoglobin are lower in the third trimester.
 According to the United Nations (UN) estimates, approximately half of pregnant individuals develop anemia worldwide.
-Anemia prevalences during pregnancy differed from 18% in developed countries to 75% in South Asia.
+Approximately half of pregnant women experience iron deficiency with or without anemia.
+Anemia prevalence during pregnancy differed from 18% in developed countries to 75% in South Asia; culminating to a global rate of 38% of pregnancies worldwide.

-Treatment varies due to the severity of the anaemia, and can be used by increasing iron containing foods, oral iron tablets or by the use of parenteral iron.
+Treatment varies due to the severity of the anaemia, and can be used by increasing iron-containing foods, oral iron tablets, or by the use of parenteral iron.

 Infection

+Pregnancy is a critical period for the expectant mom to experience additional dangers associated with infections.
+Moreover, a mother and baby's health is exposed to danger when she is in this condition.
+The prenatal physiology complexity and immunity modulation inherently increase the risk of influenza, hepatitis E, and cytomegalovirus transmission.
+Avoidance actions like vaccines and strict infectious control protocols can be given priority in the policies aimed at limiting the risk of transmission among high-risk populations.
+In addition, early diagnosis and management of maternal infections are among the main methods to prevent vertical transmission and fetal aberrations.

 A pregnant woman is more susceptible to certain infections.
 This increased risk is caused by an increased immune tolerance in pregnancy to prevent an immune reaction against the fetus, as well as secondary to maternal physiological changes including a decrease in respiratory volumes and urinary stasis due to an enlarging uterus.
 Pregnant individuals are more severely affected by, for example, influenza, hepatitis E, herpes simplex and malaria.
 The evidence is more limited for coccidioidomycosis, measles, smallpox, and varicella.
 Mastitis, or inflammation of the breast, occurs in 20% of lactating individuals.

 Some infections are vertically transmissible, meaning that they can affect the child as well.